Fumihiro1/GuessingGame/README.md

 # GuessingGame
-A simple Guessing Game using MySQL and PHP.
+A simple Guessing Game using sessions in PHP and html